About the Macy-Colby House

 National Register of Historic Places

 In 2008, the Macy-Colby House was placed on the National Register of Historic Places.
 As one of the oldest houses in Amesbury, Massachusetts, it was recognized as a historic landmark and therefore, shall be preserved and maintained for future generations.
-It joins other National Register sites in Amesbury such as Lowell's Boat Shop, the Quaker Meetinghouse, Rocky Hill Meetinghouse and the John Greenleaf Whittier Home.
+It joins other National Register sites in Amesbury such as

 Mission Statement

 The Macy Colby House is one of the oldest houses in Amesbury, Massachusetts.
-The mission of the Friends of the Macy Colby House Committee is to preserve and exhibit this 18th-century Amesbury home, to be its stewards for future generations, and to foster an appreciation for our local history.
+The mission of the Friends of the Macy Colby House Association is to preserve and exhibit this 18th-century Amesbury home, to be its stewards for future generations, and to foster an appreciation for our local history.